 Then he gently pushed her away.
 "As much as I would like to continue this, we must be going."

 She nodded, grabbed her jacket, and followed him out.
 The short ride over was quiet, their silence comfortable and full.
 Faith pulled down the visor so that she could admire her new necklace in the mirror.
 She saw Giles glance over at her once and she smiled at him.
 He looked very pleased with himself.
 His pleasure faded as soon as they parked the car at Buffy's.
-Tristan had also arrived, was just getting out of his car.
+Tristan had also arrived and was just getting out of his car.

 "Ah, right on time, Rupert."
 The watcher walked over and inspected her as she sat in the convertible.
 "And you must be the elusive Faith."